Jimmy Carter UFO incident: Sighting

 One evening in 1969, two years before he became Governor of Georgia, Carter was preparing to give a speech at a Lions Club meeting.
-At about 7:15 pm (EST), one of the guests called his attention to a strange object that was visible about 30 degrees above the horizon to the west of where he was standing.
-Carter described the object as being bright white and as being about as bright as the moon.
-It was said to have closed in on where he was standing but to have stopped beyond a stand of pine trees some distance from him.
-The object is then said to have changed color, first to blue, then to red, then back to white, before appearing to recede into the distance.
+He reported that at about 7:15 pm, one of the guests called his attention to a strange bright white object, about as bright as the moon, that was about 30 degrees above the horizon to the west of where they were standing.
+It moved toward their direction, but stopped beyond a stand of pine trees some distance from them.
+The object then changed color, first to blue, then to red, then back to white, before appearing to recede into the distance.

 Carter felt that the object was self-illuminated, and not solid in nature.
-Carter's report indicates that it was witnessed by about ten or twelve other people, and was in view for ten to twelve minutes before it passed out of sight.
+Carter's report indicates that it was witnessed by about 10 or 12 other people, and was in view for 10 to 12 minutes before it passed out of sight.